Grant Marsh

-After the discovery of gold in Montana Territory in the early 1860s, the Missouri River was the major artery for freight and passengers to go from "the states" to Fort Benton, the head of navigation in the territory.
-The last 300 miles ran through the unsettled prairie and the remote Missouri breaks.
-As a riverboat pilot on the upper Missouri River Marsh contended with migrating buffalo herds, hostile Indians, and violent windstorms, along with underwater hazards from rapids, snags and sandbars.
+After the discovery of gold in Montana Territory in the early 1860s, the Missouri River became the major artery for freight and passengers traveling from "the states" to Fort Benton, near the head of navigation on the upper river.
+The last 300 miles ran through a vast unsettled prairie and the remote Missouri breaks.
+As a riverboat pilot in this wilderness Marsh contended with migrating buffalo herds, hostile Indians, and severe weather including violent windstorms, along with numerous underwater hazards from rapids, snags, and sandbars.

-In the 1860s and 1870s the Yellowstone River, a tributary of the Missouri in the Montana Territory, penetrated deeply into an area dominated by the Sioux, Cheyenne and Crow tribes.
-From 1873 to 1879 Marsh piloted shallow draft paddle wheel riverboats making pioneer voyages up the Yellowstone River in Montana, in support of several military expeditions into Indian country.
-In 1875, he made the highest upriver ascent of the Yellowstone River in the Josephine arriving at a point just above present day Billings Montana.

-Grant Marsh is most often referenced by historians for his exploit in 1876 as the pilot of the Far West, a shallow draft steamboat operating on the Yellowstone River and its tributaries, which was accompanying a U.S. Army column that included Lt.
+From 1873 to 1879 Marsh piloted shallow-draft paddle wheel steamboats on pioneer voyages up the Yellowstone River in support of several military expeditions into Indian country.
+In 1875, he made the furthest upriver ascent of the Yellowstone in the Josephine, arriving at a point just above present-day Billings, Montana.
+Marsh is most often referenced by historians for his exploits in 1876 as the pilot of the Far West, a shallow-draft steamboat operating on the Yellowstone River and its tributaries, which accompanied a U.S. Army column that included Lt.
 Colonel George Armstrong Custer and the 7th Cavalry.
-The army column was part of the Great Sioux War of 1876, and its most noted battle was the Battle of the Little Bighorn, often known as "Custer's Last Stand" on June 25–26, 1876.
-After the battle, from June 30 to July 3, 1876, Marsh piloted the Far West down the Yellowstone and the Missouri Rivers to Bismarck, carrying fifty-one wounded cavalry troopers from the site of the defeat of Lt.
-Colonel George Armstrong Custer at the Battle of the Little Bighorn.
-He brought the first news of the "Custer Massacre" which was disseminated to the nation via telegraph from Bismarck.
-Most noteworthy in riverboat lore, Marsh set a downriver steamboat record, traversing some 710 river miles in 54 hours.
+The army column played a major role in the Great Sioux War of 1876, and its most noted battle was the Battle of the Little Bighorn on June 25–26, 1876.
+After the battle, from June 30 to July 3, Marsh piloted the Far West down the Yellowstone and Missouri Rivers to Bismarck, carrying fifty-one wounded cavalry troopers from the site of Custer's defeat.
+From Bismarck the first news of the massacre was disseminated to the nation via telegraph.
+Most noteworthy in riverboat lore, Marsh set a downriver steamboat speed record on this return voyage, traversing some 710 river miles in 54 hours.

-After railroads brought about the decline of riverboats on Montana rivers in the 1880s, Marsh continued to work as a steamboat pilot on the Mississippi and the lower Missouri working on ferries, snag boats, and hauling bulk loads.
+After railroads brought about the decline of riverboats on Montana rivers in the 1880s, Marsh continued to work as a steamboat pilot on the Mississippi and the lower Missouri on ferries, snag boats, and hauling bulk loads.
 He remained a steamboatman until his death in 1916 at the age of 82.

 Early years

 Grant Marsh began work on the Allegheny River as a cabin boy at the age of 12.
 He became a first mate and student pilot under Samuel Clemens (Mark Twain) on the Mississippi in 1858.
 When the Civil War broke out in 1861, he worked on riverboats hauling troops and supplies for the Union during the Fort Donelson and Shiloh campaigns on the Tennessee River.
 In 1862, he worked on the Mississippi in the Vicksburg campaign.
-After Vicksburg, in 1862 he began to work on boats traveling up the Missouri River, hauling army supplies and troops in campaigns against hostile Indians in the Dakota Territory.
+After Vicksburg, he began to work on boats traveling up the Missouri River, hauling army supplies and troops in campaigns against hostile Indians in the Dakota Territory.